CashScript/cashscript/website/docs/sdk/instantiation.md

 A CashScript contract can be instantiated by providing an `Artifact` object, a list of constructor arguments, and optionally an options object configuring `NetworkProvider` and `addressType`.

 An `Artifact` object is the result of compiling a CashScript contract.
 See the [Language Documentation](/docs/language/artifacts) for more information on Artifacts.
-Compilation can be done using the standalone [`cashc` CLI](/docs/basics/compiler) or programmatically with the `cashc` NPM package (see [CashScript Compiler](#cashscript-compiler)).
+Compilation can be done using the standalone [`cashc` CLI](/docs/basics/compiler) or programmatically with the `cashc` NPM package (see [CashScript Compiler](/docs/basics/compiler#javascript-compilation)).

 The `NetworkProvider` option is used to manage network operations for the CashScript contract.
 By default, a mainnet `ElectrumNetworkProvider` is used, but the network providers can be configured.
 See the docs on [NetworkProvider](/docs/sdk/network-provider).

-The `addressType` option is used to choose between a `p2sh32` and `p2sh20` address for the CashScript contract.
-By default `p2sh32` is used because it has increased cryptographic security but it is not yet supported by all wallets.
+The `addressType` option is used to choose between a `p2sh20` and `p2sh32` address type for the CashScript contract.
+By default `p2sh32` is used because it has increased cryptographic security — but it is not yet supported by all wallets.

 :::caution
-P2sh32 was introduced because p2sh20 is cryptographically insecure for a large subset of smart contracts.
+p2sh32 was introduced because p2sh20 is cryptographically insecure for a large subset of smart contracts.
 For contracts holding large sums of BCH this provides an incentive to find a hash collision and hack the contract.
 :::

 #### Example